G-Research/consuldotnet/CONTRIBUTING.md

 * Create your patch, **including appropriate test cases**.
 * Follow our [Coding Rules](#rules).
-* Run the test suite, as described below.
+* Run the test suite using the development environment described below.
 * Commit your changes using a descriptive commit message.

     ```shell